Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 This section outlines how to:

-- prepare your system for installation of SpiraPlan<sup>®</sup>
+- prepare your system for installation of Spira (the same instructions are valid for SpiraTest<sup>®</sup>, SpiraTeam<sup>®</sup>, and SpiraPlan<sup>®</sup>)
 - install the software
 - ensure that your web-server is correctly configured to ensure secure operation

 ## Hardware and Software Requirements
-The minimum hardware and software requirements for running the SpiraPlan<sup>®</sup> system are:
+The minimum hardware and software requirements for running the Spira system are:

 | **Server Requirements** |                                                   |
 |-------------------------|---------------------------------------------------|